jharwell/fordyca/README.md

    If you need to checkout a particular branch in the repo you can do that after running the script and then re-running make.

-3. Once the script finishes, set `ARGOS_PLUGIN_PATH` as before and you should be able to run experiments.

 # Troubleshooting

 - If you are having trouble building, try: